 - 1. The provisions of this Subsection are minimum required standards and should not be considered adequate for every circumstance. - 2.
-Provisions relevant to the broader safety obligations of persons to provide for adequate safety are contained in Part A-Safety Obligations. - 3.
-Provisions relevant to the operational measures required to maintain stability are contained in Part E-Operational Practices.
+Provisions relevant to the operational measures required to maintain stability are contained in Part E Operations.

 This Subsection applies to all vessels other than Special Vessels provided for in NSCV Part F of this standard, unless NSCV Part F specifies otherwise.